namjuu3913/Delta_me13_py/README.md

 ## About the Project
 Delta-me13_py is a character chatbot that runs locally using a quantized GGUF LLM and multilingual sentence embeddings.
 It aims to provide responsive, multilingual dialog while keeping resource usage modest.
 I started this project after I got inspiration from a game named HSR(Honkai Star Rail).
 Currently, this code is somewhat messy and runs on hopes and dreams now, but I will work on fixing it.

+Because I'm Korean, some part of the code is written in Korean.
+I will gradually change those into English later.

 ## Development environment
 * OS: Windows 11
 * IDE: Visual Studio 2022